bethqiang/bethqiang.github.io/_posts/2016-11-14-building-a-wikipedia-clone.md

 title: "Week 3, Day 1: Building a Wikipedia Clone"
 date: 2016-11-14 23:30:00 -0500
 description: 'Or, our introduction to what Fullstack affectionately calls "Sequelize magic"'
-tags: [fullstack academy, junior phase, node.js, express.js, sequelize, projects, wikipedia clone]
+tags: [fullstack academy, junior phase, node.js, express.js, sequelize]
 ---

 The past day has been a complete whirlwind of learning and figuring out why things are going wrong.
 We built a Wikipedia clone with the following features: